What are Push Notifications and How do they work

 • Call-to-Action (CTA): Clear CTAs like “Shop Now,” “Check Status,” or “Learn More” prompt users to act without hesitation.

-How Do Push Notifications Appear to Users?
+How Do Push Notifications Render Across Platforms?

+Push notifications differ slightly by iOS, Android, and web browsers.
 Push notifications differ slightly in presentation depending on the platform—iOS, Android, or web browsers.
 Below is a breakdown of how these notifications appear across devices:

+Push notifications on iPhone show as banners, alerts, and stacks with granular controls.
 Notifications on iPhones appear as banners, alerts, or grouped stacks.
 They show up on the Lock Screen, Notification Center, and as pop-ups within apps.
 Users can swipe down from the top of the screen to access the Notification Center, where notifications are listed chronologically. iOS also allows customization at the app level, letting users decide where and how they receive notifications—on the Lock Screen, via banners, or just in the Notification Center.
 Users can mute or allow sounds and control whether the red badge indicating unread notifications shows on the app icon.
 Time-sensitive notifications, a feature introduced in newer iOS versions, allow apps to deliver critical alerts even during Focus Mode.

+Push notifications on Android appear on Lock Screen, shade, or as pop-ups.
 Android notifications appear on the Lock Screen, in the notification shade, or as pop-up alerts while using an app.
 Each notification contains a title, message preview, app icon, and action buttons.
 Some notifications can also include images or expandable content.
 Users cannot change the banner style at the system level but can manage settings like sound alerts and notification dots on the app icon.
 Android automatically enables notifications on app installation, though users can choose to turn off or snooze notifications for individual apps.
 Sensitive Notifications can also be enabled to protect certain messages from displaying on the Lock Screen.

-Web Push Notifications
+How Do Web Push Notifications Display?

+Push notifications in browsers appear as small banners with site identity.
 Web notifications appear as small banners on desktops and mobile browsers.
 On desktops, they usually appear at the bottom-right corner (Windows) or top-right (macOS).
 On mobile, web notifications blend into the native notification shade alongside app notifications.
 Each web notification includes a title, content snippet, and the website’s domain, often accompanied by an icon or image.
 Users need to manually allow notifications from websites through a permission prompt.
 If users are offline, notifications may only appear when they reconnect.

-Different Types of Push Notifications
+What Types of Push Notifications Exist?

 • Promotional Notifications: Deliver messages about discounts, special offers, and new product launches.
 They inform users about deals that can enhance customers’ shopping experiences.